A beautiful smile depends on a healthy mouth

 How your teeth look when your braces come off depends on how you take care of them while they’re on.
-A power toothbrush that is specially designed to clean around orthodontic appliances can help.
+An electric rechargeable toothbrush is specially designed to clean around orthodontic appliances can help.
 Before you get started, remove elastics, bands or removable parts of your orthodontic appliances.

 Remember to replace your toothbrush or brush head every 3 months so it continues to clean efficiently.

 Although it can be difficult, for healthy teeth and gums, flossing with braces is still very important.

 Don’t forget to rinse

 Rinse twice a day, after brushing, to help prevent cavities, strengthen enamel, and freshen breath.
 Use a fluoride toothpaste without the burn of alcohol.